TomJS14/TomJS14/README.md

 - [Knight Travails](https://github.com/TomJS14/knight-travails): Working with data structures and algorithms to find the shortest path for a knight to travel across the chess board.
 - [Battleship](https://tomjs14.github.io/battleships/): A drag and drop battleships game.
 (Set up for horizontal play only for now)
 - [CV-Generator](https://toms-cv-generator.netlify.app/): A react based app for generating a CV, use of state to update components as required.
-- [Rick & Morty Memory card game](https://memorycard-rick.netlify.app/): A react based memory card game using a Rick and Morty API, more state, using hooks to manage and utilise state while fetching and using data from an external API.
+- [Rick & Morty Memory card game](https://memorycard-rick.netlify.app/): A react based memory card game using a Rick and Morty API, using hooks to manage and utilise state while fetching and using data from an external API.